FLAMEGPU/FLAMEGPU2-docs/src/guide/3-behaviour-definition/4-agent-communication.rst

 **Array Messaging**
-If you are using ``MsgArray1D``, ``MsgArray2D`` or ``MsgArray3D`` then you must specify the corresponding array index when outputting a message.
+If you are using ``MessageArray1D``, ``MessageArray2D`` or ``MessageArray3D`` then you must specify the corresponding array index when outputting a message.
 It is important that only 1 agent writes a message to each index (if ``SEATBELTS`` is enabled then multiple outputs to the same index will raise an exception).

 .. tabs::

     .. code-tab:: cpp

-      // Define an agent function, "outputdata" which has no input messages and outputs a message using the "MsgArray3D" communication strategy
+      // Define an agent function, "outputdata" which has no input messages and outputs a message using the "MessageArray3D" communication strategy
-      FLAMEGPU_AGENT_FUNCTION(outputdata, MsgNone, MsgArray3D) {
+      FLAMEGPU_AGENT_FUNCTION(outputdata, MessageNone, MessageArray3D) {
         // Set the index to store the array message FLAMEGPU->message_out.setIndex(FLAMEGPU->getVariable<unsigned int>("x"), FLAMEGPU->getVariable<unsigned int>("y"), FLAMEGPU->getVariable<unsigned int>("z"));
         // Set message variables